amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

    ![hello output](../images/api-hello.png)

-3. Now add `/vodonaws` to the end of the url.
+3. Now add `/vodonaws` to the end of the URL.
 You should see a "Forbidden" message because the /vodonaws API is configured to require and API key which we will add in the next step.

     ![FIXME vodonaws list output](../images/api-vodonaws-forbidden.png)